Price Discrimination in International Airline Markets: Inefficiency and Welfare

-\paragraph{Static versus Dynamic Inefficiencies.} We begin with the surplus under the first-degree price discrimination in column E of Table \ref{tab:counterfactuals}, where the airline can price equal to the arrivals' willingness-to-pay but still faces uncertain future demand.
+\paragraph{Static versus Dynamic Inefficiencies.} We begin with the surplus under the first-degree price discrimination in column E of Table \ref{tab:counterfactuals}, where the airline can price equal to the passengers' willingness-to-pay but still faces uncertain future demand.
 By construction, the airline can capture the entire surplus.
-However, the total surplus is only slightly higher than the second and third-degree price discrimination (C and D of Table \ref{tab:counterfactuals}, respectively).
-We find that a VCG auction would result in relatively low prices, or that consumers would capture 73\% of the surplus in the presence of a period-by-period VCG auction.
-Thus, these results suggest that airlines' increased effort to learn passenger information to group price discrimination does not increase total surplus in the market and instead only transfers surplus from passengers to the airline.
-Comparing total surpluses under C and A, we find that stochastic demand and asymmetric information lead to approximately 11\% loss of welfare.
-Comparing E and A, we find that almost all of this inefficiency is due to stochastic demand.
+The total surplus increases a lot relative to the second-and third-degree price discrimination (D and {G} of Table \ref{tab:counterfactuals}, respectively).
+We find that a VCG auction would result in relatively low prices or that consumers would capture 41\% of the surplus in the presence of a period-by-period VCG auction.
+Thus, these results suggest that the business-leisure distinction increases the total surplus.

+Comparing total surpluses under D and $\overline{\text{AB}}$, we find that stochastic demand and asymmetric information lead to approximately 23\% loss of welfare.
+Comparing D to E and E to $\overline{\text{AB}}$, we find that almost all of this inefficiency is due to private information about passengers' willingness-to-pay and not to stochastic demand.

+\paragraph{Inefficiencies and Market Variance.} The welfare measures reported thus far correspond to the average flight in our sample, but welfare and inefficiency may vary with the demand uncertainty an airline faces on a route.
+In other words, airlines would be less able to use market-level information to set prices and quantities for markets if the variance of demand primitives is high.
+So, we would expect the dynamic inefficiency to increase with variance.
+To shed light on this, we calculate average welfare for high- and low-variance markets separately.
+We classify a market as a low (respectively, high) variance market if $\{cv^{\ell}, cv^b, \Delta^\theta\}$ are \emph{all} less than (larger than) the averages of $\{0.19, 0.73, 0.05\}$ as shown in Table \ref{demandhet0}.

+As expected, the average total $1^{st}$-best welfare for markets with high variance at 113,130 is larger than that for the markets with low variance at 80,212.
+Comparing C with the AB line, we find the inefficiencies for the low- and high-variance markets are 77\% and 74\%, respectively.
+Furthermore, the private information versus dynamic inefficiency breakdown for these two types of markets is 87.4\% vs. 12.6\% and 86.4\% vs. 13.6\%, respectively.
+These estimates suggest that the dynamic inefficiency increases with market variance, albeit only modestly, consistent with our finding that overall inefficiency due to dynamic demand uncertainty is relatively smaller than the inefficiency due to private information.